Three Pillars of Chinese Catholicism: Yang Tingyun

 Yang Tingyun was born into a devout Buddhist family.
 At the age of 35 (1592), after taking the Imperial Examinations he became an Inspector in the imperial ministries.
 In 1600 he met Matteo Ricci, one of the founding fathers of missionary activity in China, but did not convert or receive Baptism at that time.
 He worked with Ricci and other Jesuits to publish China's first global atlas, the Zhifang waiji.
 Later however, in 1611, Yang accompanied a fellow official back to Hangzhou to arrange for his late father's funeral, and saw that he had not only thrown out his home's Buddhist statues and imagery, but that he did not send for Buddhist priests to give the man his last rites.
 Instead, he had brought two Jesuit priests, Lazzaro Cattaneo and Nicolas Trigault, to do the job and a Chinese monk Zhōng Míngrén (鍾鳴仁) to explain the rite's significance to the gathered friends and relatives.
-One month later, Yang abandoned his concubine and was himself baptized, receiving the Christian name "Michael" (Mí'é'ěr 彌額爾).
+One month later, Yang gave up his concubine and was himself baptized, receiving the Christian name "Michael" (Mí'é'ěr 彌額爾).

 Of particular significance is Yang Tingyun's willingness to abandon status symbols such as his family's traditional beliefs and the concubine, for these were some of the main obstacles in the way of the Jesuit mission to China.
 Several Chinese were impressed by Yang's conversion and followed his example, starting with the 30 members of his family and then moving on to his friends, in total convincing over 100 people to accept Christ.
 His other notable contributions to Christianity in China include his funding of the missionaries in Hangzhou, granting them the use of his estate as their base of operations; using his influence and wealth to offer protection and shelter to Christian refugees during periods of anti-Christian unrest; and also the buying up of land at Tianshui Bridge (天水橋) and Dafangjing (大方井) to build the first church in Hangzhou and the Jesuit Cemetery.

 When the church had for the most part been completed, Yang became severely ill.
 Knowing it was his end, Yang Tingyun requested the sacraments from the priest, and in January 1628, at the age of 71, died.
 Because he had been seen as a great scholar and man of excellent moral fibre, the people of Hangzhou had him honoured in the Xiāngxián Cí (鄕賢祠), a hall for honouring local heroes and ancestors.